ss87021456/Large-Scale-Subword-Entity-Typing/README.md

 Teng-Jie, You (Daniel You)

 # To-Do List
-1. Use utf-8 encoding for future support multi-languages
+- [ ] Use utf-8 encoding for future support multi-languages
-2. Pipelining the processes
+- [ ] Pipelining the processes
-3. Documentation on all methods
+- [ ] Documentation on all methods
-4. Documentation on separate works
+- [ ] Documentation on separate works
-5. Remove LateX commmands in volcabulary list
+- [X] Remove LateX commmands in volcabulary list
-6. (TBD)
+- [ ] (TBD)
+- [ ] Find ways or algorithms for detecting and expanding acronyms that followed immediately after the full name

 # Known Issues:
-1. Volcabulary list generation threading issue: Unknown cause to join threads
+- [ ] Volcabulary list generation threading issue: Unknown cause to join threads

+# Optimization on code
+- [ ] Bugs on displaying tqdm, consider to write progressbar manually \\
+- [ ] Better threading code structure \\
+- [ ] Writing result to file might consume too much memory on larger dataset \\